silvernode/space-nim/mockups.md

 Some ships will cost more than you can afford but you can always buy
 something better later.

+PW = Power

-  500 CP: Jimi - Great for starters, 120 HP, 1 turret mount, 10 cargo slots
+  500 CP: Jimi - Great for starters, 120 PW, 1 turret mount, 10 cargo slots
 1,000 CP: Caroler - A step up from the jimi, 200 HP, 2 turret mounts, 20 cargo slots
 1,500 CP: Yolen - Great for trading, 225 HP, 2 turrt mounts, 40 cargo slots
 3,000 CP: Titan - Top of the line transport, 320 HP, 3 turret mounts, 100 cargo slots